krmboya/loan-aggregator-sample/README.md

 `python3 loan_aggregator.py Loans.csv Output.csv`

-An file named `Output.csv` will be created with the aggregated results.
+A file named `Output.csv` will be created with the aggregated results.

 Sample input: